webauthz/test-app-node-js/README.md

 a separate location or with an invalid user id like `#system` so they cannot be accidentally used by a user with the same id.

+The `client_id` and `client_token` (one pair for each authorization server) should be stored as application settings and re-used with all API requests to that authorization server on behalf of all users.

 ## Exchange with refresh token

 When the application loads an access token, the application checks the